Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 • chills;

-• weak effect of taking antipyretic drugs.
+• weak effect from taking antipyretic drugs.

-When it is necessary to lower body temperature:
+When to lower body temperature:

 • body temperature above 38.5 at any age;